 Previous Dragon Quest titles presented a common challenge when one tried to appreciate their scores in-game.
-Ultimately, the strongest representation of the music was always found on the orchestral arrangement recordings, which the modern remakes of each game tried to replicate – to various degrees of success.
-The Dragon Quest V soundtrack continues this conundrum in slightly different fashion.
+Ultimately, the orchestral arrangement recordings featured always the strongest representation of the music, which the modern remakes of each game tried to replicate – to various degrees of success.
+The Dragon Quest V soundtrack continues this conundrum in a slightly different fashion.

 Let’s start with the SNES original – which like the NES Dragon Quest scores is a fairly uneven affair.
-Obviously, the SNES’ capacity to reproduce orchestral sounds would have been a boon for a composer like Sugiyama, whose music is so heavily steeped in the traditions of Western classical music.
+The SNES’ capacity to reproduce orchestral sounds would have been a boon for a composer like Sugiyama, whose music is so heavily steeped in Western classical music traditions.
 However, his ambitions might actually be too much for the limitations of the SNES sound chip.
 Take a cue like string adagio “Cruel Reality”.
 Written more like a classical piece than a video game track, with a melody line that is more complex and less obviously articulated than what’s found on many other RPG scores, “Cruel Reality” comes across as rather dreary and monotonous on the SNES.
-This is music that relies on the emotional expressiveness of the performance and the SNES’ samples aren’t quite up to the task.
+This is music that relies on the performance’s emotional expressiveness, and the SNES’ samples aren’t quite up to the task.

 Once more – as with the NES Dragon Quest games – it feels like the orchestral arrangements present the music as it was supposed to be heard in the first place.
 Particularly on the London Philharmonic Orchestra recording, the Dragon Quest V soundtrack reveals itself as a heady evocation of unusual moods and timbres.
 Just listen to “Higher and Higher”, a rather peculiar dungeon theme.
 With its initially idyllic flute melody, it’s surprisingly calm.
 However, there’s danger lurking underneath the quiet exterior, thanks to those disorienting string glissandi and an increasingly unpredictable, chromatic flute lead.
 It feels like you’re floating on clouds, but the risk of falling to the ground is never far away.